day8/re-frame/README.md

 <img align="right" src="/images/Readme/Dominoes-small.jpg?raw=true">

-Computationally, each iteration of the loop involves a 6 domino cascade.
+Computationally, each iteration of the loop involves a six domino cascade.

-One domino triggers the next, which triggers the next, etc, until we are back at the beginning of the loop.
-Each iteration is the same cascade.
+One domino triggers the next, which triggers the next, et cetera, until all the dominoes are knocked over.
+Then re-frame stands the dominoes up so the loop can repeat again.
+Each iteration is the same cascade, like a really boring OK Go video.

-Here are the 6 dominoes ...
+Here are the six dominoes ...

 ### 1st Domino - Event Initiation

 An `event` is sent when something happens - the user clicks a button, or a websocket receives a new message.

-Without the impulse of a triggering `event`, no 6 domino cascade occurs.
+Without the impulse of a triggering `event`, no six domino cascade occurs.
-It is only because of `events` that a re-frame app is propelled, loop iteration after loop iteration, from one state to the next.
+It is only because of `event`s that a re-frame app is propelled, loop iteration after loop iteration, from one state to the next.

 re-frame is `event` driven.

 ### 2nd Domino - Event Handling

-In response to an `event`, an application must compute its implication (the ambition, the intent).
+In response to an `event`, an application must decide what action to take.
 This is known as `event handling`.

-Event handler functions compute `effects` or, more accurately, a **description of `effects`**.
-So they compute a data structure which says, declaratively, how the world should change (because of the event).
+Event handler functions compute side effects (known in re-frame simply as `effects`).
+More accurately, they compute a **description of `effects`**.
+This description is a data structure which says, declaratively, how the world should change (because of the event).

 Much of the time, only the "app state" of the SPA itself need